brickstool/ansible-role-consul-template/README.md

 $ sudo systemctl start consul-template@consul
 ```

-Using this role allows you to achieve deeds most unholy, all thanks to the instantiated service unit.
+Thanks to this instantiated service unit, you can achieve deeds most unholy.

-For example, you can have multiple consul-template instances templating entirely separate consul-template templates for any number of services which, theoretically, could be the consul-template templates used by other instantiated consul-templates for templating consul-template templates.
+You can have multiple consul-template instances templating entirely separate consul-template templates for any number of services which, theoretically, could be other instantiated consul-templates that then use the templated consul-templates templates for templating other consul-template templates.

-Not that I'd recommend that sort of thing :slightly_smiling_face:
+Not that I'd recommend that sort of thing... :slightly_smiling_face:

 ## Requirements